selftiesoftware/cad-suite/readme.txt

   dynamically and viewed on other instances of Siigna in real time.

   COPYRIGHT
-  Siigna is released under the creative commons license, see siigna_license.pdf for further info.
+  The Siigna project is now developed under the name RepoCad including all functionality from the old Siigna project.
+RepoCad is released under the creative commons license, see repocad_license.pdf for further info.
-  (c) siigna 2008 - 2012